 Psalm 83 is one example.
 It opens with three heart-ripping pleas: God I beg you to speak to me, to hear me, and to come close (Psalm 83:1).
 We’ve all been there, when God seems distant.
 Some people call these seasons their desert place, their wilderness.

-They go to the Psalms to give voice to the angst their heart cannot find words to express.We skip Psalm 83:1 so we can sing Psalm 84:1-2.
+They go to the Psalms to give voice to the angst their heart cannot find words to express.Do we skip Psalm 83:1 so we can sing Psalm 84:1-2?
 Click To Tweet

 Yet today’s church music and Christian radio largely ignores this reality in their onslaught of feel-good, optimistic, lift-up-your-hands praise choruses.